Vaginal Vault Suspension Specialist

 Vaginal Vault Suspension Q & A

 Why are vaginal vault suspensions done?

-Vaginal vault suspensions such as the uterosacral suspension and sacrospinous ligaments suspension are used to support the top of the vagina at the time of a hysterectomy, hysteropexy (uterine attachment surgery) or afterward.
+Vaginal vault suspensions such as the uterosacral suspension and sacrospinous ligaments suspension are used to support the top of the vagina at the time of a hysterectomy, hysteropexy (uterine attachment surgery) or after a hysterectomy has already been performed.
 These repairs are done for uterine prolapse or vaginal vault prolapse.